 4. UI Components

-- Profile page header (sticky card for CTA): The left consultant info card will move down as users scroll down, which allows users to easily contact the consultant anytime as well as satisfy the business request.
+- Contact card serves as a strong utility: The left consultant info card will move down as users scroll down, which allows users to easily contact the consultant while they are reading the stories.

 5. Final Prototype (Responsive)